snayfach/MIDAS/README.md

 ## Pipeline
 <img src="https://github.com/snayfach/PhyloCNV/blob/master/images/pipeline.jpg"/>
-**An integrated pipeline for profiling species abundance and strain-level genomic variation from metagenomes**
+<sub>**An integrated pipeline for profiling species abundance and strain-level genomic variation from metagenomes** </sub>

-**A) Metagenome species profiling.** Reads from a metagenomic sample are aligned against a database of phylogenetic marker genes and are assigned to species groups.
+<sub>**A) Metagenome species profiling.** Reads from a metagenomic sample are aligned against a database of phylogenetic marker genes and are assigned to species groups.
 Mapped reads are used to estimate the genome-coverage and relative abundance of 5,952 genome-clusters. **B) Metagenome pan-genome profiling.** A pan-genome database is dynamically constructed based on the subset of species that are present at high coverage (e.g. >1x) in the metagenome.
 Reads are mapped to the gene database using Bowtie2.
 Mapped reads are used to infer gene copy number and gene presence/absence. **C) Single-nucleotide variant prediction.** A representative genome database is constructed, as described in (B).
 Reads are globally aligned to the genome database using Bowtie2.
-Mapped reads are used to identify variants, predict consensus alleles, and estimate allele frequencies. **D) Merge results.** For each species, results are merged across one or more samples to generate several outputs, including: a gene presence/absence matrix, an allele frequency matrix, an approximate maximum-likelihood phylogenetic tree.
+Mapped reads are used to identify variants, predict consensus alleles, and estimate allele frequencies. **D) Merge results.** For each species, results are merged across one or more samples to generate several outputs, including: a gene presence/absence matrix, an allele frequency matrix, an approximate maximum-likelihood phylogenetic tree.</sub>